*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Hotel Barcelona Catedral, One of the best hotels in Barcelona city centre

-A family member stayed at the B-Hotel with her husband, and she enjoyed it.
+Another cousin stayed at the B-Hotel with her husband, and she enjoyed it.
 Located near the Plaza Espanya, the B-Hotel is a great place to stay if you want to stay near Montjuic.
 Nearby is the old bullring, now the Las Arenas Shopping Center.
 The eighth floor has a stylish terrace-solarium with a pool.
-Book your room at the B-Hotel
+Book your room at the B-Hotel.

 More Barcelona Tips

-- Don’t get robbed.
+1. Don’t get robbed.
 When you’re hanging around the Barcelona tourist sights, be very mindful of your wallet and/or purse.
 Summertime is prime time when pickpockets prey on tourists, although it happens year-round.
 Sadly, if your stuff gets stolen, it’s unlikely that the police will care that much if you report the theft.
+Read my best tips on how to avoid pickpockets in Barcelona.

-- The tourist crowds are incredible in the summer.
+5. The tourist crowds are incredible in the summer.
 Getting that perfect shot off Park Guell is pretty cutthroat.
 Be prepared for that.
-As I mentioned above, buy your tickets to Sagrada Familia, Park Guell and possibly other Gaudí buildings days ahead.
+Read my post on how to avoid the crowds in Barcelona.
+As I mentioned above, buy your tickets to the Sagrada Familia, Park Guell, and possibly other Gaudí buildings days ahead.
 You don’t want to miss out!

-The problem of traveling here is is choosing the must-see places in Barcelona.
-Have you been here before?
+The problem of traveling here is having to choose the must-see places in Barcelona.
+Have you been to Barcelona before?
 What’s on your “must-see” list?
 Any questions?